-- Position .....
-Attributes that control the direction of the beam; Pan and Tilt. - Image ......
-Attributes that affect the shape of the beam; Gobo, FX, etc. - Color.....
-Attributes that color the beam: Cyan, Magenta, Yellow, Color, etc. - Beam .....
-Attributes that affect the quality of the beam; Intensity, Strobe, Zoom, Iris, Focus, etc.
+- Position Attributes that control the direction of the beam; Pan and Tilt. - Image Attributes that affect the shape of the beam; Gobo, FX, etc. - Color.....
+Attributes that color the beam: Cyan, Magenta, Yellow, Color, - Beam Attributes that affect the quality of the beam; Intensity, Strobe, Zoom, Iris, Focus, etc. - Other.....
+Typically used for speed and control channels.